Rhinolithodes

-Rhinolithodes wosnessenskii, also called the rhinoceros crab or golf-ball crab, is a species of king crab, the only species in the genus Rhinolithodes.
+Rhinolithodes wosnessenskii, also called the rhinoceros crab, is a species of king crab, the only species in the genus Rhinolithodes.
 The species is named after Ilya Gavrilovich Voznesenski.
 It is found at depths of 6–73 m in the north-east Pacific Ocean from Kodiak, Alaska to Crescent City, California.

 R. wosnessenskii grows to 7 cm across the carapace, which is triangular and has a deep semicircular depression.
 The legs are covered in spines and long setae.
 It lives in crevices on rocky or gravel bottoms, and is only rarely encountered.
+Rhinolithodes is likely a sister genus to Phyllolithodes.